ndb38/arc-metals/README.md

 - [ ] Convert from Excel to Python, finalize, and comment modeling code
 - [ ] Finalize and comment figures
 - [ ] Upload any remaining documentation
-- [ ] Develop Dash itnerface foir ArcMetals
+- [ ] Develop Dash interface for ArcMetals
 - [ ] Publish how-to guides on working with global arc chemical data, both using Python and QGIS